TribeMedia/dendelightapi/README.md

 2. Go to provider signin/signup
 3. Provider is notified when user book him/her to provide task through socketIO
 4. Provider is able to:
-  a.
-View job
+  * View job
-  b.
-Update job.
+  * Update job.
 Eg: startTime, endTime, completed
-  c.
-Reject job.
+  * Reject job.
 Job is auto assigned to another provider and notify by SocketIO.

 # Location